BioBoost/course_programming_from_base_to_ace/docs/introduction/03_starting_in_csharp/README.md

 This piece of code needs to be in every C# application and is the start-point of your program.
 Without it, your program would not be able to be executed.
 It is often called the **entry-point of the application**.

-The piece of code shown above is also more general known as a **method**.
+The code previously shown is also more generally known as a **method**.
 A method consists of some code that can be executed by **calling** it somewhere else in your application using the name of the method.
 Here the name of the method is `Main()`.
 Most of the applications that are used as examples in this chapter will contain code that needs to be placed inside this main method, between the curly braces `{}`, which is called the **body** of the method.

 Do not worry to much about the keywords such as `static` and `void`.
 This course will explain these later.